-The 2016-17 League One campaign is shaping up to be highly competitive with Sheffield United, Bolton Wanderers and Scunthorpe United all live contenders for the title.
+The 2016-17 League One campaign is proving to be highly competitive with Sheffield United, Bolton Wanderers and Scunthorpe United all live contenders for the title.

-Bolton Wanderers, Charlton Athletic and MK Dons suffered relegation from the Championship last season but the first two of them still have some sort of a chance of returning to England's second tier.
+Bolton Wanderers, Charlton Athletic and MK Dons suffered relegation from the Championship last season but they all still have some sort of a chance of returning to England's second tier.

 League One last season produced one of the best stories in the English game with Will Grigg - of “Will Grigg's on fire” fame - scoring 25 of Wigan Athletic's 83 goals in a season that saw the Latics finish top.